persteenolsen/django-pythonanywhere/README.md

 # Python + Django + MySQL + Models + PythonAnywhere

-This example shows how to use Django 5 on Vercel with Serverless Functions using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).
+This example shows how to use Django 5 on PythonAnywhere using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).

 Last updated: 19-10-2025